Do you ever hear a ringing in your ears?

 So while it’s good hygiene practice to clean around the outside of your ears, let nature take care of the inside.

 Your ears are sensitive.
-And because of this, they are susceptible to a number of infections, diseases, and disorders.
-Things such as Ménière's disease, otosclerosis, Eustachian tube dysfunction, and temporomandibular joint disorders can all unfortunately cause tinnitus.
+And because of this, they are susceptible to a number of infections, diseases, and disorders, such as:

 Take care of your ears

-These five common causes of tinnitus are just the tip of the iceberg.
+So, what causes tinnitus?
+Well, age-related hearing loss, exposure to loud noise, earwax blockages, medications and medical disorders are the top five causes – but they’re just the tip of the iceberg.
 It would be near impossible to list all the causes of tinnitus because there are more and more being discovered each day, and it can vary from person to person.
 Some people experience tinnitus in one ear only, while others suffer in both ears.
 Some may only experience tinnitus at night, while others may hear it constantly.